Conjectural history: The tradition comes to an end

 Mainstream conjectural and philosophical history, in the Scottish style, hardly survived as a living tradition into the 1790s.
-Works went out of print; younger authors such as John Adams, William Alexander and John Logan failed to renew the ideas, with Alexander's History of Women (1779) being criticised as shallow.
+Works went out of print; younger authors such as John Adams and John Logan failed to renew the ideas, with Alexander's History of Women (1779) being criticised as shallow.
 Dugald Stewart's formulation of conjectural history was published in 1794, in his Account of Adam Smith for the Transactions of the Royal Society of Edinburgh.
 The question has been raised as to Stewart's intention then in describing the tradition in that way, and John Burrow has argued that he wished to dissociate Smith from political radicalism.

 Where stadial theory appeared in later authors, the original thrust was distorted.
 Hopfl has said that the heirs were James Mill, John Stuart Mill, and Auguste Comte.
 Hawthorne writes instead of the historical/sociological insights of the Scots being lost in the British context, despite the "tension between a 'natural' account of civil society and a developing sense of the factual importance and moral difficulties of individualism" having become apparent, to utilitarianism and vaguer evolutionism.